Vinayyadav1025/Vinayyadav1025/README.md

 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/74038190/212750147-854a394f-fee9-4080-9770-78a4b7ece53f.gif">

-- 🔭 My current project is [CodeVersePlus](https://github.com/Vinayyadav1025/CodeVersePlus)
+- 🔭 My Major project is [CodeVersePlus](https://github.com/Vinayyadav1025/CodeVersePlus)

-- 🌱 I am currently pursuing a **Bachelor of Technology**
+- 🌱 I have completed a **Bachelor of Technology**

-- 💬 Ask me about **MERN stack, IoT, and Competitive Coding**
+- 💬 Ask me about **MERN stack, AWS, IoT, and Competitive Coding**

 - 📫 You can reach me at **vinayyadavfzd29@gmail.com**